 family jewels: meeting gaia repossi

-The first female designer to run her family’s century-old jewellery house, Gaia Repossi says women know what women want.
+The first female designer to run her family’s century-old jewelry house, Gaia Repossi says women know what women want.

 Jean wears Ring Repossi Antifer Ring in Pink Gold Fully Set with Diamonds. coat Céline.
 Top Saint Laurent.

-While earning an MA in Archaeology and Anthropology from La Sarbonne, Gaia envisioned Repossi's new identity: androgynous modernism by way of ancient tribal jewellery—although she insists it wasn't as thought-through as that.
+While earning an MA in Archaeology and Anthropology from La Sarbonne, Gaia envisioned Repossi's new identity: androgynous modernism by way of ancient tribal jewelry — although she insists it wasn't as thought-through as that.
 "No, there's no brand strategy.
 This was a family house.
 My father worked the same way, except he's not a woman.
 It's all very intuitive."
 She got her fearlessness from her father and her love of modernism from her grandfather.
 "He was very driven by Art Deco.
-Before designing jewellery he was designing cars, and at the time that was a very trendy job—this is Italy in the 40s."
-Hardly as trendy, though, as the position in which Gaia now finds herself: young, rich and beautiful, at just 30 she's built quite the presence for herself in the fashion industry where it's not uncommon to see her front row at shows.
+Before designing jewelry he was designing cars, and at the time that was a very trendy job — this is Italy in the 40s."
+Hardly as trendy, though, as the position in which Gaia now finds herself: young, rich, and beautiful, at just 30 she's built quite the presence for herself in the fashion industry where it's not uncommon to see her front row at shows.
 She's impossibly chic.
 "You know my old love for Céline," she sighs, but at the moment she's really into Demna Gvasalia's work.
 Did she buy anything from his debut Balenciaga collection?
 "A little bit," she whispers mischievously.

 Text Anders Christian Madsen